 An objective of colonization was to assimilate Indigenous peoples, if needed by force: nations were fractured into small communities, people were displaced and families were separated.
 Racism openly inspired the actions of public authorities that engaged in practices now regarded as genocidal.
 This approach culminated in the policy that sent more than 150,000 Indigenous children to residential schools where they experienced physical, sexual and emotional abuse, leaving scars of immeasurable impact.
 The legacy of residential schools had a devastating effect on generations of Indigenous peoples in Canada, causing language and cultural loss, socio-cultural disparity, and intergenerational trauma.

 After several years of inquiry and testimony involving residential school survivors, the Truth and Reconciliation Commission released its comprehensive report in 2015, boldly revealing the truth behind residential schools.

-Because education played a fundamental part in the implementation of the destructive assimilation policies of the past, the UCalgary is dedicated to its moral and ethical obligation to walk the path towards reconciliation.
-The university is committed to renewing relationships with Indigenous peoples, and to creating an inclusive, mindful, and respectful teaching, learning, and research institution of higher learning.
+Because education played a fundamental part in the implementation of the destructive assimilation policies of the past, UCalgary is dedicated to its moral and ethical obligation to walk the path towards reconciliation.
+The university is committed to renewing relationships with Indigenous peoples, and to creating an inclusive, mindful and respectful institution of teaching, higher learning and research institution of higher learning.
 This will require system-wide transformation.